-Step 1: What to do before using your hot tub
+Step 1: What to do before using your Lay-Z-Spa Hot Tub

 Before using your hot tub, it’s a good idea to take a quick shower to remove any body lotions or oils from your skin.
-These can cloud the water or make a foam appear, and over time they could actually stain the side of the tub.
-Such stains (known as chemical staining) appear as brown marks above the water line and in places where your body comes into contact with the hot tub, such as around the neck and shoulders.
+These can cloud the water or make a foam appear and over time, could stain the side of the tub.
+These stains (known as chemical staining) appear as brown marks above the water line and in the places your body encounters the hot tub, such as around the neck and shoulders.

 Step 2: Use a sanitiser

-In order to keep your spa in optimum condition you should clean it at least once a week, as well as giving it a thorough clean and drying it properly before storing it away.
+Proper Lay-Z-Spa maintenance involves cleaning it at least once a week while in regular use, as well as a thorough clean and dry before storing it away.

-Chlorine for hot tubs is available in dissolvable granules that you simply sprinkle into the water or dilute with warm water before pouring it into the spa.
-Make sure you only add a small amount of chlorine to prevent over-chlorination, and leave it to distribute evenly into the water.
+Chlorine for hot tubs is available in dissolvable granules that you simply sprinkle into the water or dilute with warm water, before pouring into the spa.
+Make sure you only add a small amount of chlorine to prevent over-chlorination and leave it to distribute evenly into the water.

-Step 3: Check the pH balance of your spa
+Step 3: Check the pH balance of your Lay-Z-Spa

 Step 4: Change the filters

-Filter catridges are an essential feature of a Lay-Z-Spa pump as they remove dirt and grime from the water in the hot tub, and prevent it from getting into the pump or heater which could cause damage, reducing its lifespan.
-As your pump will usually be continuously cleaning and filtering the water when it is turned on, this dirt can quickly build up, especially when the hot tub is used regularly.
+As your pump will usually be continuously cleaning and filtering the water when it is turned on, this dirt can quickly build up, especially when the hot tub is being used regularly.

-You should remove the filters and give them a wash to remove any dirt between each use, and at least once every 3 days.
+As a guide to proper Lay-Z-Spa maintenance, you should remove the filters and give them a wash to get rid of any dirt between each use – and at least once every three days.
 Every few weeks, depending on the intensity of use, old filters should be replaced with new ones (especially when they become harder and discoloured).
-The more often you use your Lay-Z-Spa the more often you should clean and replace the filters.
+The more regular you use your Lay-Z-Spa hot tub, the more often you should clean and replace the filters.